 4. Start small.

 There are plenty of investing apps out there that can get you started.
-Some apps, like Betterment and Wealthfront, are robo-advisers, while others serve as online investment brokers.
+Some apps, like Betterment and Wealthfront, are robo-advisors, while others serve as online investment brokers.
 Think Robinhood and Stash.
 And then there's Acorns, which lets you invest your spare change.

 5. Mix in long-term investments.